-John Townes Van Zandt (March 7, 1944 - January 1, 1997), best known as Townes Van Zandt, was an American singer-songwriter.
-Many of his songs, including "If I Needed You," "To Live Is to Fly," and "No Place to Fall" are considered standards of their genre.
+John Townes Van Zandt I (March 7, 1944 - January 1, 1997), best known as Townes Van Zandt, was an American singer-songwriter.
+Many of his songs, including "If I Needed You" and "To Live Is to Fly", are considered standards of their genre.
 While alive, Van Zandt had a small and devoted fanbase, but he never had a successful album or single and even had difficulty keeping his recordings in print.
 In 1983, six years after Emmylou Harris had first popularized it, Willie Nelson and Merle Haggard covered his song "Pancho and Lefty," scoring a number one hit on the Billboard country music charts.
 Despite achievements like these, the bulk of his life was spent touring various dive bars, often living in cheap motel rooms, backwoods cabins, and on friends' couches.
 Van Zandt was notorious for his drug addictions,alcoholism, and his tendency to tell tall tales.
-When young, he was diagnosed with bipolar disorder, and insulin shock therapy erased much of his long-term memory....
+When young, he was diagnosed with bipolar disorder, and insulin shock therapy erased much of his long-term memory.
+Van Zandt died on...

 This entry is automatically sourced from Wikipedia , the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under CC-BY-SA .
 Visit Townes Van Zandt on Wikipedia to correct or update this entry.
 Any changes made to the Wikipedia article will not be immediately available here.
 The ABC is not responsible for the content of external sites.